 Family law lawyers specialise in child arrangements, separation and divorce.
 They can advise you on appropriate financial arrangements and arrangements for children and represent you at court.
 Advice can differ dependent on whether you are married or not.

-Many Family Law solicitors are members of an organisation called Resolution.
-Resolution is an organisation originally set up to encourage Family Law solicitors to work together to help their clients reach an agreement with the minimum of conflict and confrontation.
-Solicitors who are members of Resolution sign up to abide by a Code of Practice which can be found on their website here.
+Many family law lawyers are members of Resolution.
+Resolution is an organisation set up to encourage lawyers to work together to help their clients reach an agreement with the minimum conflict and confrontation.
+The Resolution Code of Practice can be found here.

-Even if you do not want to use solicitors or cannot afford to do so it can be helpful to obtain some early advice to achieve a better understanding of some of the issues that may need to be resolved and the different options available to you.
+Even if you do not want to use a lawyer, or cannot afford to do so, it can be helpful to obtain some early advice so you understand some of the issues that may need to be resolved and the different options available to you.
 Many solicitors offer either a free initial meeting or the first meeting at a discounted fee.

-If you have been the victim of domestic abuse and are on a low income you may be eligible for public funding to meet or help meet your legal costs.
-Not all Family Law solicitors are able to offer this.
-Those that do and other Family Law solicitors who are members of Resolution can be found using Resolutions Find a Law Professional tool which can be accessed here.
+If you have been the victim of domestic abuse and are on a low income you may be eligible for legal aid to meet or contribute to your legal costs.
+To see if you are eligible, click on the legal aid link on the right-hand side of this page.
+More information on legal aid can be found here.